OpenEnergyPlatform/oekg-builder/README.md

 After running the above commands, you should be able to (automatically) see the tool in your brower.
 Here are some [screenshots](https://github.com/OpenEnergyPlatform/oekg-builder/issues/4)  from the current version of the tool.

-**Note:** Depending on your operating system, you may neet to upgrade your NodeJS and npm installations.
+**Note:** You may neet to upgrade your NodeJS and npm installations.
 It is recommended to have NodeJS >= 14.0.0 and NPM >= 5.6

 [Upgrade NodeJS](https://phoenixnap.com/kb/update-node-js-version) - [Upgrade npm](https://docs.npmjs.com/try-the-latest-stable-version-of-npm)